Belle Glade Motorcycle Accident Lawyer

 A motor vehicle operator who engages in aggressive, distracted, or drunk driving or who violates traffic laws could be held liable in the event of a motorcycle collision.
 Local courts must use comparative fault to determine liability in civil cases.
 This means that if the plaintiff is found to be partially responsible for causing their own injuries, they may still recover compensation, but their damages would be reduced in proportion to their share of blame.

 A claimant who is found to be more responsible for the crash than the other party may also still recover some damages.
 A motorcycle collision lawyer in Belle Glade could help an injured biker demonstrate the opposing party’s negligence and protect their legal rights to compensation.

 Call a Belle Glade Motorcycle Accident Attorney Today

 If another person caused your motorcycle crash, you may be able to hold them financially responsible for the losses and injuries you have suffered as a result.
-A Belle Glade motorcycle accident lawyer at Domnick Cunningham & Whalen could evaluate your situation and advocate for your interests in and out of the courtroom.
+A Belle Glade motorcycle accident lawyer at Domnick Cunningham & Yaffa could evaluate your situation and advocate for your interests in and out of the courtroom.
 To schedule your initial consultation, call us today.